aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ## Conclusion

-Software-wise, my `crostini.nix` module does the heavy lifting and gets the things I need to work.
+Software-wise, my `crostini.nix` module handles the heavy lifting and gets the things I need to work.
 I haven't tested hardware acceleration, audio, and there's probably a few more things that do not work yet (when compared to Debian).
 I can always add those things when the need arises.
 Clipboard sharing